kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 ## Acknowledgements

-Some computations for this blog were performed using programs written by [Nandakumar Chandrasekhar]() in the [Julia programming Language](https://julialang.org/) who formatted the output both for display and for documentation.
-The source code is available here:
+Some computations for this blog were performed using a program written by [Nandakumar Chandrasekhar]() in the [Julia programming Language](https://julialang.org/).
+The output was formatted so that it could be easily cut and pasted into the blog document.
+The source code is available [here]({attach}auxiliary/pi_approximations.jl).

 ## Feedback